BPM Events¶

 Starts a sub-process compensation handler.
 Can be used only in an event sub-process.

-When the parent process initiates compensation for the sub-process activity, if there's no boundary compensation event attached to that actvity, it will check whether the sub-process contains an event sub-process with a compensation start event (called Compensation Handler).
+When the parent process initiates compensation for the sub-process activity, if there's no boundary compensation event attached to that activity, it will check whether the sub-process contains an event sub-process with a compensation start event (called Compensation Handler).
 Then it executes the compensation handler.
 The compensation handler usually is supposed to explicitly throw compensation events to compensate activities of the sub-process.

 Note